Master Programme in Photovoltaic and system Analysis for Green Hydrogen Technologies, Université Abdou Moumouni – Niger

-The main objective of this Doctoral programme is to train a new generation of interdisciplinary professionals capable of proposing adapted solutions to ongoing energy crisis.
+The main objective of this programme is to prepare and train a new generation of interdisciplinary professionals capable of proposing adapted solutions to ongoing energy crisis.
 Graduates will, therefore, be well skilled in order to jointly fulfill the following two points:

 - Demonstrate an understanding of the science related to a changing climate and global warming, knowledge of the impacts of climate change, vulnerability of natural systems and the built environment, and methods for adaptation.

 - Develop a comprehension of energy production, delivery, and consumption for both traditional systems and sustainable energy alternatives with special emphasis on energy efficiency, energy management and local available renewable energy.

 - Identify and develop methods for the production and valorization of green energy (biogas and biofuel) from biomass.

 - Identify and popularize the methods of production and valorization of green energy (hydrogen) from water resources.

 The programme’s curriculum comprises of well-structured programme consisting of three (3) semesters of taught courses, lab activities, field visits and interaction with stakeholders and one (1) semester intended to the student field work, thesis research, final write up and defense.

 University Abdou Moumouni